FCA to study cash savings market

-LONDON The Financial Conduct Authority has begun studying competition in the trillion-pound cash savings market to see if customers are getting a fair deal.
+LONDON UK watchdog Financial Conduct Authority (FCA) has begun studying competition in the trillion-pound cash savings market to see if customers are getting a fair deal.

 At the start of the new financial year in April, people are bombarded with advertisements from Britain's major banks, encouraging them to put cash into accounts with favourable tax treatments.